dimikara/Operationalizing-Machine-Learning/README.md

 Although AutoML normally takes into account this imbalance automatically, there should be more room to improve the model's accuracy in predicting the minority class.
 For example, we could use Random Under-Sampling of majority class, or Random Over-Sampling of minority class, or even try different algorithms.

-A side note here: out of curiosity, I clicked the 'Data guardrails' tab (see screenshots above) and found many interesting observations done by Azure analysis.
+A side note here: out of curiosity, I clicked the 'Data guardrails' tab (see screenshots above, step 3) and found many interesting observations done by Azure analysis.
 Unfortunately, I ran out of time and was not able to look into this with more detail.
 My remark here is that even though I can understand that there must be time contraints in our runs, this can impede our in depth learning because we miss the chance to browse around looking for the many extra but less important things; this is really a shame.
 As a suggestion, it would be interesting to create a virtual environment with everything running in simulation -thus running with no actual cost- where the learner could freely look around.

 * Another factor that could improve the model is increasing the training time.
 This suggestion might be seen as a no-brainer, but it would also increase costs and there must always be a balance between minimum required accuracy and assigned budget.

-* I could not help but wonder how more accurate would be the resulting model in case Deep Learning was used, as we were specifically instructed _NOT_ to enable it in the AutoML settings.
+* I could not help but wonder how more accurate would be the resulting model in case `Deep Learning` was used, as we were specifically instructed _NOT_ to enable it in the AutoML settings.
 While searching for more info, I found this very interesting article in Microsoft Docs: [Deep learning vs. machine learning in Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/concept-deep-learning-vs-machine-learning).
-There is says that deep learning excels at identifying patterns in unstructured data such as images, sound, video, and text.
+There it says that deep learning excels at identifying patterns in unstructured data such as images, sound, video, and text.
 In my understanding, it might be an overkill to use it in a classification problem like this.

 * Lastly, a thing that could be taken into account is any future change(s) in the dataset that could impact the accuracy of the model.
 I do not have any experience on how this could be done in an automated way, but I am sure that a method exists and can be spotted if/when such a need arises.